 Death comes to us all and if we are fortunate enough to be surrounded by loving family members then it can be a very holy moment.

 For Paul Ingles, writer/director/actor in A Soldier's Passage - Conversations from the last mile of the long march home, witnessing the passing of his father was a gift, one he says was "the most profound experience I've ever experienced."

-also played himself in the mostly true reenactment of the final months and eventual passing of his WWII veteran
+Ingles' based his first feature-length film on the final months of an elder's life and he also played himself in the mostly true re-enactment of the final months and eventual passing of his WWII veteran father.

 Those moments can be personal treasurers, as I've experienced with the passing of my own parents.